Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 ---

-### Task 8 - Installing and Configuring Forwarder
+## Task 8 - Installing and Configuring Forwarder

 In splunk, configure the receiver as shown in the room info.

-*Settings -> Forwarding and Receiving -> New Receiving Port -> 9997 (or whatever port you like)*
+*Hint: Settings -> Forwarding and Receiving -> New Receiving Port -> 9997 (or whatever port you like)*

 Then install the splunk forwarder.
 It's already in the Downloads folder.

 **Q1: What is the full path in the C:\Program Files where Splunk forwarder is installed?**

-*The install path was given when we checked the default install path and accepted the EULA.
+*Hint: The install path was given when we checked the default install path and accepted the EULA.
 It's also in a screen shot in the task materials.
 Remember Windows file slashes go the wrong way '\\'*

 <details>
   <summary>Spoiler warning: Answer</summary>